kparc/kcc/README.md

   `t        `T        time
 ```

 This is not very revealing, so lets see them in action.
-The operator to query the type of anything in k is `monadic @x`, and if you are not sure what we mean by `monadic`, it is a good time to start over.
+The operator to query the type of anything in 𝒌 is `monadic @x`, and if you are not sure what we mean by `monadic`, perhaps it is a good time to start over.

 <a name="typ-num"></a>
 ```q